XavierRiera/MTL_S101/README.md

 **Birdify** is a machine learning project for classifying bird species through their sounds.
 This guide will help you set up the development environment in just a few steps.

+## 🎯  Purpose
+The core aim of Birdify is to make bird sound identification accessible and interactive, promoting biodiversity awareness and supporting scientific and educational communities.

 ---

 ## 🛠️ Setup Guide